 Friday, March 18, 2011

-The Last Candy Store
+The Last Candy Store in NYC

-A Verizon store now stands at the corner of West 75th Street and Columbus Avenue where Joe's commanded the block for almost three decades.
+A chain store now stands at the corner of West 75th Street and Columbus Avenue where Joe's commanded the block for almost three decades.
 Peel back the years, tear up the floors and strip away the many coats of paint, wallboard and fixtures and you might see what this little storefront was like thirty years ago.

 Everyone made a stop at Joe Leibowitz's candy store at least once a day and everyone left with a lot more than just a sweet snack.
 It was the place to rush into for a newspaper then linger around the stacks of Daily News editions and New York Posts to catch up on neighborhood gossip with Joe and Mrs. Leibowitz.
 You might get updates about who died, news about a rent-controlled apartment being sublet for cheap, hear a joke, learn about someone's graduation, someone else's promotion.
 If you bought a new car, this was the corner to park and let regulars at Joe's, "The Neighborhood," ooh and ahh and maybe tease you a little bit: "A Jaguar, look at the big shot.
 Can I borrow a few dollars."
 "A Fiat!
 You mean a fix-it-again-Tony.
 Good luck!"